shorebirdtech/docs/docs/index.md

 ---
 sidebar_position: 1
+title: 📚 Overview
 ---

-# Overview 📚
+# Overview

-Welcome to the Shorebird docs.
+Welcome to Shorebird 👋

+At Shorebird, our focus is on Flutter for businesses.

+We're building tools that fill that gaps businesses need to be successful with Flutter.